Bing Thom Architects

 Besides his numerous landmarks in the Lower Mainland, Thom designed the Canadian Canoe Museum, the Arena Stage in Washington, DC, and the Xiqu Centre in Hong Kong, scheduled to open next year.

 Rest in Peace, Mr. Thom.
 Your many communities appreciate your contributions, even as we mourn your loss.
-Both visible in the picture above, the Surrey Centre Library and SFU Surrey will remain among my favourite places.
+Both visible in the picture above, the Surrey City Centre Library and SFU Surrey will remain among my favourite places.